YashvardhanG/Cynthia/README.md

   <li><b>Cynthia:</b><br>Finally, this consists of the text based interface and functionalities.</li><br>
 </ol>

-Many functionalities of this project depends on **Internet Connectivity** so, make sure that your device has an active internet connection.
+Many functionalities of this project depend on **Internet Connectivity** so, make sure that your device has an active internet connection.
 The Project further doesn't require anything (except the pre-requisite modules mentioned above obv).
-For the ease of distinction and developement, the voice and text interfaces have been maintained seperately.
+For ease of distinction and development, the voice and text interfaces have been maintained separately.
 <br>
 **Note:** Make sure to pull and keep all these codes into a single directory.
 <br><br>